FHantke/brave-browser-wiki/Brave-symbol-server.md

 Official Windows Brave builds (arm64, x86, x64) upload PDBs and binary images to Brave symbol server.

-The symbol server is accessible via https://brave-symbols.s3.brave.com.
+The symbol server is accessible via https://brave-symbols.s3.brave.com, but it's not meant to be human-usable.
+The server should be configured via debugger, the debugger will download everything it needs according to the Microsoft symsrv structure.

 ### Configuring Visual Studio